dekadii01/filmagnet/README.md

 ## Contact

-For any inquiries or issues, please contact [your email].
+For any inquiries or issues, please contact [dekjawa8@gmail.com].

 ---